aamersadiq/aamersadiq.github.io/_posts/2019-05-21-Deploying DotNet Core On Aws Linux.markdown

 <span>$</span> sudo apt-get dist-upgrade
 </code></pre>

-First step is to deploy dotnet core.
-Now, before installing the dependencies, you should first check which .net core version you are using in your application.
-You can check by running below command in the console of machine where you are building your application.
+First step is to install dotnet core.
+Now, before installing, you should first check which dotnet core version is used in your application.
+You can check by running below command in the command line of machine where you are building your application.

 <pre><code>
 <span>$</span> dotnet --version
 </code></pre>

-Our version is 2.1.200.
+My version is 2.1.200.
 I will install this version in the instance.

-First, you’ll need to register the Microsoft key, register the product repository, and install required dependencies.
+First, you’ll need to register the Microsoft key and product repository, and install required dependencies.
 This only needs to be done once per machine.
-Run the following commands on command prompt.
+Run the following commands on your PuTTY terminal.

 <pre><code>
 <span>$</span> wget -q https://packages.microsoft.com/config/ubuntu/16.04/packages-microsoft-prod.deb